vmcallos/SSI/README.md

-# from hello-world to SSI
+# SSI
-my first repository

-hello there! there will always be room for first time
+This program will simulate SSI at BM1 FCRS